- Mobile users are projected to spend about $156.5 billion on mobile app marketplaces in 2022, incentivizing businesses to develop apps.

-Unsurprisingly, the same group that loves its smartphone apps and looks forward to downloading new ones spends an astronomical amount of time playing around with them. comScore found that "the smartphone dominates for 18- to 24-year-olds, who spend an amazing two-thirds of their digital media time on smartphone apps alone."
-But they are hardly the only ones.
+Unsurprisingly, the same group that loves smartphone apps and looks forward to downloading new ones spends an astronomical amount of time playing around with them.
+Younger audiences use apps daily and understand how they function.
+They consume significant amounts of information during their mobile use.

 What do your customers want?

 If you’re considering a dedicated app, keep in mind what customers seek.
 According to data from Heady, customers rely on apps that provide a convenient and easy-to-use interface, as well as apps that have better prices or promotions not found on other platforms, such as the business’s website.

 The report showed that younger consumers (between the ages of 16 and 34) were more likely to choose an app because of personalization.
 On the other hand, those with an annual income of less than $50,000 are more likely to prioritize apps that integrate the use of mobile wallets for payment, such as Apple Pay and Google Pay.

 How does an app improve on your current website?

 When considering mobile websites vs. apps, mobile apps offer ease and convenience.
 A dedicated app can leverage your current online presence, even if your website was designed as a mobile-friendly, responsive site that easily transitions from desktop to mobile browsers and back.

 A website offering general information about your company is a necessity, like having a telephone.
 And like a telephone, your customers must expend effort to use it by searching out your homepage, bookmarking your site and navigating specific information.
 Even the friendliest mobile website is more complex and time-consuming than a mobile app.